LouisDesdoigts/dLux/docs/tutorials/howtos/custom_apertures.md

 ## Abstractly Transformed Apertures

 Since dLux apertures are calculated anaytically on a set of coordinates, we can perform various transformations to the coordinates in order to generate abstractly shaped apertures.
-Lets see how we can do this.
+Let's see how we can do this.

 For an example, we will look at how we can apply a _shear_ and _rotation_ to the JWST AMI mask.